shiroinekotfs/jupyter-cpp-kernel/README.md

 sudo pip install --upgrade pip sudo pip install jupyter # Or jupyterlab.
 Using `sudo` to install to the main packge sudo pip install jupyter-cpp-kernel # Can be `sudo`, but using it with caution.
-Only for large deployment Jupyter server install_cpp_kernel --user # Can be `sudo`, but using it with caution.
 Only for large deployment Jupyter server
 ```

 ### Install from GitHub repo